Steeven9/StonksBot/README.md

 ## Docker?
 Docker!

-Create a .env with the bot token as `DISC_BOT_TOKEN`, then build and run the image:
+Create a `.env` file with the bot token as `DISC_BOT_TOKEN`, then build or pull the image and run it:

-`docker build . -t stonksbot`
+`docker build . -t stonksbot` or `docker pull steeven9/stonksbot`

 `docker run --name stonksbot --env-file .env stonksbot`